Search Options

 WordPress search limitations:

-- John May [no quotes] “hits” are indiscriminate, finding all pages with John only, with May only or Mayer, and pages with John and May (but not necessarily next to each other).
+• John May [without quotes].
+These “hits” display all pages with John only, with May only or Mayer; and pages with John and May (but not necessarily next to each other).

 Toggles